Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 Lets start from the beginning... <br />

-### Why This?
+### Why This Does Exist ?

-The Original Repository Uses VNC, Which Is Outdated, And This Is To Make It Newer However There Can Be Issues Since Its Modified.
+Termux-Desktop Is A Great Project And I Like It!
+And I Made A Fork Of It To Try And Make It In-date By Adding Arch-Craft Themes (WIP) And I Also Modified It So I Can
+Run It In Termux-x11,

 ### What is termux?